Less Is More: The Strategic Advantage at Speed Dating

 This is usually an error.

-Negotiation power flows from perceived value.
+Negotiation power comes from how much value others think you offer.
 And perceived value increases with scarcity, not exposure.

-When you over-extend the interaction, you weaken your position.
-You reveal too much, too fast.
-You give away information that lowers optionality.
+When you drag out the exchange, you dilute your leverage.
+You disclose too much, too soon.
+You surrender details that reduce your optionality.

 Attraction in a speed dating round is largely about curiosity and potential.
 She is asking herself: